 Programming your router with parental controls should also prevent mobile device access to blocked sites when using the programmed Wi-Fi network, which is great for kids using tablets or grabbing at your phone.
 If you don’t add parental controls to your router, you can add parental controls directly on your Windows or Mac computer system.
 Either way, having the option to block certain types of content is a huge asset.

 Chatting on the internet has been one of its most popular uses, especially with physical distancing efforts in mind.
-Whether you’re FaceTiming from your phone on your home Wi-Fi network or Skyping a friend halfway around the world, you can communicate with others as long as you want all while limiting face-to-face contact.
+Whether you’re on a Zoom call for work on your home Wi-Fi network or talking on your phone on WhatsApp with a friend halfway around the world, you can communicate with others as long as you want, all while limiting face-to-face contact.

-Online photo memory storage is a huge benefit of using the internet for entertainment since you do not have to pay for uploading pictures or purchase a photo book.
-Pictures of family, life experiences and recent activities can all be labeled and posted online publicly or privately.
+Online photo memory storage is a huge benefit of using the internet for entertainment since you do not have to pay to upload pictures or purchase a photo book.
+Pictures of family, life experiences and recent activities can all be labeled and posted online, publicly or privately.

-Many traditional television subscribers have cut the cord in the past decade and they’ve used the internet to help them do it.
+Many traditional television subscribers have cut the cord in the past decade, and they’ve used the internet to help them do it.
 Cable TV service can rack up a decent-sized bill that includes networks you don’t need and is missing some you enjoy.
-Web-based streaming services like Netflix and Amazon Prime Video provide the flexibility to watch on any Wi-Fi enabled device and they often do so at a fraction of the price of traditional TV service.
-Cord-cutters looking for a service more comparable to live TV can shop streaming services like Hulu + Live TV and DIRECTV STREAM, which offer live programming and lineups similar to those found in cable packages.
+Web-based streaming services like Netflix and Amazon Prime Video provide the flexibility to watch on any Wi-Fi-enabled device, and they often can save you money.
+Cord-cutters looking for a service more comparable to live TV can shop streaming services like Hulu + Live TV and DIRECTV, which offer live programming and lineups similar to those found in cable packages.

 Written by: